TimothyTickle/single_cell_analysis/single_cell_analysis.md

 class:small-code

 - People tend to filter very conservatively.
-- 3 is where we will filter (red line).
+- Remember this is in log space.

 ![plot of chunk unnamed-chunk-20](single_cell_analysis-figure/unnamed-chunk-20-1.png)